Director pay rates - the challenge

 Freelance directors should be paid fairly, appropriately and proportionately, both by way of salary and rights payments.

 For too long too much money has been spent on management and not enough has been invested in the creative people who make great programmes is essential for our TV and film industries to thrive.
-For many directors, pay rates have effectively been frozen and this is now against a backdrop where broadcasters such as ITV are making record-breaking profits and Sky have hit over 12 million subscribers for the first time.
+For many directors, pay rates have effectively been frozen and this is now against a backdrop where broadcasters are making record-breaking profits, the expansion of subscription services continues and content platforms attract increasing numbers of viewers.

-Directors are the creative leaders, responsible for steering productions with increasingly pressured schedules and budgets, embracing new working practices and technology, and acquiring increasingly specialist skills.
-But while the expectations of the director have significantly increased, the pay for this complex, specialist work has not.
+Directors, as the creative leads, are responsible for navigating productions through increasingly pressured schedules and tightening budgets, while embracing new working practices and technologies and acquiring new skills.
+But while the expectations placed on the director have significantly increased, the pay for this complex, specialist work has not.
 Responsibility and seniority on set is no longer recognised through production pay structures and working conditions, with directors frequently being paid less than other crew colleagues.

 Although we are not a trade union, Directors UK does negotiate pay deals with production companies on behalf of our members.
 On this page you can find details of our work and the terms and pay rates we have negotiated.

 If you would like Directors UK to help with pay levels in your area of work, please let us know at email@example.com

 BBC pay deal